-Web surfing is part of our daily lives here at TekShot5.
+Web surfing on satellite Internet is part of our daily lives here at TekShot5.
 With that being said, we can honestly tell you there is nothing new or tech related out there that’s worth talking about.
 So instead we are going to share our wisdom on “Tabs.”

 The history of tabbed browsing and two must know tricks:

 Tabs are great inventions.
 If was tough times for web surfers back in the day when we had to have 10 windows down in our taskbar cluttering everything up.
 The more windows we had the small the taskbar buttons for our browser got, the smaller they got the harder they were to read.
 It was a mess.